Mehmet-Alemdar/sharp-music-shop/README.md

-## To run the project with nodemon
+## To run the backend with nodemon
 > npm run watch
 ## To run the frontend
 ### Firstly